WonderlandPE/xAuth/README.md

 # xAuth [Version: 1.0.0]
 - xAuth - The best unoffcial authentication plugin for PocketMine-MP. xAuth allows you to control your own servers authentication. xAuth gives you ton of config options to configure to let you see what works with your server the best.
-It's what SimpleAuth should of been in the first place. xAuth comes with features SimpleAuth does not have such as: Hide/show join messages, logging, debug mode, auto-updater, no permission bugs, select what to allow/disallow when not authenticated, hotbar messages, and more!
+It's what SimpleAuth should of been in the first place. xAuth comes with features SimpleAuth does not have such as: hide/show join messages, logging, debug mode, auto-updater, no permission bugs, select what to allow/disallow when not authenticated, hotbar messages, and more!
+All configurable with a handy-dandy config.

 # xAuth advantages over SimpleAuth:
 - xAuth protects users more and stops some events that SimpleAuth does not.